JieGroup/GenAI/docs/source/training/index.md

 **How Long Does It Take to Train an LLM From Scratch?**

-The training time varies significantly depending on several factors, such as model complexity, training dataset, computational resources, choices in hyperparameters, alongside the specific task and evaluation criteria.
+The training time varies significantly depending on several factors, such as model complexity, training dataset, computational resources, choices in hyperparameters, and task evaluation criteria.

 **Discuss** the equation(s) or methods that could be used to predict the total training time based on an initial pilot run, and clearly define what constitutes a pilot run in this context.
 :::